(1906-1975)

 In 1936, riding the wave of popularity she was enjoying in France, Baker returned to the United States to perform in the Ziegfeld Follies, hoping to establish herself as a performer in her home country as well.
 However, she was met with a generally hostile, racist reaction and quickly returned to France, crestfallen at her mistreatment.
 Upon her return, Baker married French industrialist Jean Lion and obtained citizenship from the country that had embraced her as one of its own.

-READ More: How to be Beautiful without Makeup
+READ More: How to Text a Girl

 When World War II erupted later that year, Baker worked for the Red Cross during the occupation of France.
 As a member of the Free French forces, she also entertained troops in both Africa and the Middle East.
 Perhaps most importantly, however, Baker did work for the French Resistance, at times smuggling messages hidden in her sheet music and even in her underwear.
 For these efforts, at the war’s end, Baker was awarded both the Croix de Guerre and the Legion of Honour with the rosette of the Resistance, two of France’s highest military honors.